 Guidelines for equipment and staff support to the college community.

 Multimedia Services does support the following venues for meeting and events:

 C103, C115 Cafeteria, C120A&B, C130, D260A, L100C, L100D, S201, S301*, T205, T309*. (* = rooms that do not have either data projector nor computer)

-- When Multimedia services is supporting Instructional courses, ollege programs, college groups, student clubs or student events, there is no charge for staffing; additionally there is no charge for equipment.
+- When Multimedia services are supporting Instructional courses, college programs, college groups, student clubs or student events, there is no charge for staffing; additionally, there is no charge for equipment.

 List of rooms where the system configuration cannot be altered:

 The following rooms have configured media equipment and/or computer technology that cannot be altered or staffed by Library Media Center on the weekends beyond the current system configuration (electronic classrooms with instructor’s podiums):

 - E-classrooms, which have standard instructors podiums with technology that is enhanced with audio equipment and projectors.
 These rooms are maintained by ITS.

 - Large venue rooms B201, D106, D126 Collaboratory, D126-P, D240-L, Carlson Theater Lobby, the Gym, L-building lobby, N201 and any public spaces in the T-building, or on-campus grounds outside of college buildings.

 Standard equipment available from Multimedia Services, to support these large venue rooms: